pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 ```

 In the code listed above, if the user is valid (existing) and the attacker provided a sessionId equal to the one stored in the database, then the server returns a password for that user.
-In the previous request, the "admin" user was associated with the sessionId "SOMETHING".
+In the previous request, the "*admin"* user was associated with the *sessionId "SOMETHING"*.
 So now if we perform the following request:
 ```
 POST /albatross/user/login HTTP/1.1
 Host: 10.0.10.25:8443